BrianPugh/game-and-watch-patch/README.md

 * Figure out safe place in RAM to store global/static variables.
 The current configuration described in the linker file is unsafe, but currently we have no global/static variables, so this is low priority.
-* Custom sprites, icons, and other graphical mods.
+* More custom sprites, icons, and other graphical mods.

 # Development
 Main stages to developing a feature: